mousepawmedia/devdocs/source/guides/reviewing.rst

 Guide: Reviewing Code
 ##############################

-**GitLab Merge Proposals** are how we review code before it is merged into the project's main branches.
+-*GitLab Merge Proposals** are how we review code before it is merged into the project's main branches.

 ..  note:: If you're looking for a more generic version of this guide, perhaps
-    for application outside of MousePaw Media, check out the article *`10 Principles of a Good Code Review <https://dev.to/codemouse92/10-principles-of-a-good-code-review-2eg>`_* by Jason C. McDonald on dev.to().
+    for application outside of MousePaw Media, check out the article -`10 Principles of a Good Code Review <https://dev.to/codemouse92/10-principles-of-a-good-code-review-2eg>`_* by Jason C. McDonald on dev.to().

 .. _greview_who: